josh-boyle/weaver-solver/README.md

 ## Problem

 Given a start word and an end word of equal length, transform the start word into the end word by changing one letter at a time.
 Each intermediate word must exist in the dictionary.
+Goal is to find a path with the least number of steps

 ## Approach